 Associate Rector for Pastoral CareClose

-Steve is entering his fortieth year of ordained ministry as he completes his tenth year of service to Saint Luke’s as Associate Rector and Coordinator of Pastoral Care Ministries.
+Steve has served as Associate Rector and Coordinator of Pastoral Care Ministries at St. Luke’s since August 2004.
 A native of Staten Island, New York, Steve was raised in the Lutheran Church, and is a graduate of Wagner College, Trinity Lutheran Seminary, and the Graduate Theological Foundation.
-After a short stint at a Lutheran parish following seminary, Steve entered the Air Force Chaplain Service, completing a full career of active duty service before retiring in 1996.
-His military assignments took him to Texas, England, Washington, D.C., Colorado, Saudi Arabia, and South Carolina.
-Prior to arriving at Saint Luke’s in 2004, Steve served for eight years as Rector of St. Mark’s Episcopal Church in Prattville, Alabama.
-After eighteen years as a Lutheran minister, Steve’s spiritual journey led him to seek ordination in the Episcopal Church, in which he was ordained to the priesthood in 1993.
+He was ordained a Lutheran minister in 1975.
+After a short stint at a Lutheran parish following seminary, Steve entered the Air Force Chaplain Service, completing eighteen years of active duty service before retiring in 1996.
+His military assignments took him to Texas, England, Washington, D.C., Colorado, Alabama, South Korea, Saudi Arabia, and South Carolina.
+Prior to arriving at St. Luke’s, Steve served as Rector of St. Mark’s Episcopal Church in Prattville, Alabama.
+After many years as a Lutheran minister, Steve’s spiritual journey led him to seek ordination in the Episcopal Church, in which he was ordained a priest in 1993.

 Steve’s passions for ministry include preaching, teaching the scriptures, and providing supportive pastoral care to persons across the life spectrum.
 He especially enjoys visitation to the sick and homebound, and supporting and training lay persons to find their own role in the various ministries of caring for people in need.